rharish101/fortinet-auth/README.md

 **NOTE**: You need to be inside the virtual environment where you installed the above dependencies every time you commit.
 However, this is not required if you have installed pre-commit globally.

+## Licenses
+This repository uses [REUSE](https://reuse.software/) to document licenses.
+Each file has a header containing copyright and license information.
+The license files that are used in this project can be found in the [LICENSES](./LICENSES) directory.

+The MIT license is placed in [LICENSE](./LICENSE), to signify that it constitutes the majority of the codebase, and for compatibility with GitHub.